Lumenita/abfalter/README.md

 # Known Issues
 - When editing fields of items, you have to click off of it before being able to click a new field to edit.
-- Description boxes reset in size when first opening the character sheet.

 # Contributions
 I would love support from the community!
 I am open to any feedback, whether its suggestions, bug reports, or critiques.